-Service providers to the Fund, primarily the Fund's Manager, the Subadviser and, as appropriate, their affiliates, have responsibility for the day-to-day management of the Fund, which includes responsibility for risk management.
-As an integral part of its responsibility for oversight of the Fund, the Board oversees risk management of the Fund's investment program and business affairs.
-Oversight of the risk management process is part of the Board's general oversight of the Fund and its service providers.
-The Board has emphasized to the Fund's Manager and the Subadviser the importance of maintaining vigorous risk management.
-The Board exercises oversight of the risk management process primarily through the Audit Committee and the Performance Committee, and through oversight by the Board itself.
+As an integral part of its responsibility for oversight of the Fund in the interests of shareholders, the Board oversees risk management of the Fund's investment programs and business affairs.
+The function of the Board with respect to risk management is one of oversight not active involvement in, or coordination of, day-to-day risk management activities for the Fund.
+The Board has emphasized to the Fund's Manager and Subadviser the importance of maintaining vigorous risk management.
+The Board exercises oversight of the risk management process primarily through the Performance Committee, the Audit Committee and the Contracts Committee, and through oversight by the Board itself.

-The Fund is subject to a number of risks, including investment risk, counterparty risk, valuation risk, reputational risk, risk of operational failure or lack of business continuity, and legal, compliance and regulatory risk.
+The Fund faces a number of risks, such as investment risk, counterparty risk, valuation risk, reputational risk, risk of operational failure or lack of business continuity, and legal, compliance and regulatory risk.
 Risk management seeks to identify and address risks, i.e., events or circumstances that could have material adverse effects on the business, operations, shareholder services, investment performance or reputation of the Fund.
-The Fund's Manager and the Subadviser, the affiliates of the Manager and the Subadviser, or various service providers to the Fund employ a variety of processes, procedures and controls to identify various of those possible events or circumstances, to lessen the probability of their occurrence and/or to mitigate the effects of such events or circumstances if they do occur.
+Under the overall supervision of the Board or the applicable committee, the Fund, the Manager, the Subadviser, and the affiliates of the Manager and the Subadviser, or other service providers to the Fund employ a variety of processes, procedures and controls to identify various of those possible events or circumstances, to lessen the probability of their occurrence and/or to mitigate the effects of such events or circumstances if they do occur.

 Different processes, procedures and controls are employed with respect to different types of risks.
-Various personnel, including the Fund's and the Manager's Chief Compliance Officer and the Manager's chief risk officer, as well as personnel of the Subadviser and other service providers, such as the Fund's independent registered public accounting firm, make periodic reports to the Audit Committee, the Performance Committee or to the Board with respect to various aspects of risk management, as well as events and circumstances that have arisen and responses thereto.
+Various personnel, including the Fund's and the Manager's CCO and the Manager's chief risk officer, as well as various personnel of the Subadviser and other service providers such as the Fund's independent accountants, also make periodic reports to the Performance

+Committee, Contracts Committee, Audit Committee and/or to the Board with respect to various aspects of risk management, as well as events and circumstances that have arisen and responses thereto.

+These reports and other similar reports received by the Trustees as to risk management matters are typically summaries of the relevant information.
 The Board recognizes that not all risks that may affect the Fund can be identified, that it may not be practical or cost-effective to eliminate or mitigate certain risks, that it may be necessary to bear certain risks (such as investment-related risks) to achieve the Fund's goals, and that the processes, procedures and controls employed to address certain risks may be limited in their effectiveness.
-Moreover, reports received by the Trustees as to risk management matters are typically summaries of the relevant information.
-As a result of the foregoing and other factors, the Board's risk management oversight is subject to inherent limitations.

-During the fiscal year ended December 31, 2019, the Board met 5 times, the Audit Committee met 4 times, the Governance Committee met 4 times, the Performance Committee met 4 times, the Compensation and Nominating Committee met 1 time, and the Contract Committee met 1 time.
+During the fiscal year ended December 31, 2020, the Board met 11 times.
+The Committees of the Board met as follows: the Audit Committee met 6 times, the Nominating and Governance Committee met 4 times, the Investment and Performance Committee met 5 times, and the Executive and Contracts Committee met 2 times.
+These meetings are inclusive of meetings of the Prior Board and Committees of the Prior Board.